Trustor affair: Course of events

 In 1997 several individuals including the British lord Jonathan Guinness, Lord Moyne, planned the take over of the Swedish investment company Trustor AB.

 Team Moyne had initially identified a couple of companies which matched the criteria making them suitable for takeover, of which Trustor was one.
 In January 1997 Jisander contacted Erik Penser Fond Commission (EPFC).
-Mattson and Jisander met with EPFC as representatives for Lord Moyne who was interested in buying a Swedish investment company.
-Jisander and Mattson presented both proof that they were indeed acting on behalf of Lord Moyne and the criteria for the target company and after a series of discussions Trustor was found to be the best alternative.
+Mattsson and Jisander met with EPFC as representatives for Lord Moyne who was interested in buying a Swedish investment company.
+Jisander and Mattsson presented both proof that they were indeed acting on behalf of Lord Moyne and the criteria for the target company and after a series of discussions Trustor was found to be the best alternative.

 The A-stocks of Trustor were owned by Per-Olov Norberg.
 They constituted 17% of the share capital but ranked as 52% of the voting rights.
 Norberg also happened to be in a need to sell.
 Norberg wanted to buy these companies at book value.

 Lord Moyne was approached by his old friend Peter Mattsson to be part of the Trustor purchase and to be the new Chairman after the takeover.
-Mattsson and Lord Moyne had already a company together, Mattsson Guinness Securities Ltd, and they had both been connected to the infamous financial “Effex scandal” in Norway in 1993-94.
+Mattsson and Lord Moyne already had a company together, Mattsson Guinness Securities Ltd, and they had both been connected to the infamous financial “Effex scandal” in Norway in 1993-94.

 During the spring of 1997 negotiations took place, resulting in a deal on 20 May where Lord Moyne would buy the company from Norberg for 241 million SEK.
 The contract contained two important clauses.
 First, the contract gave Norberg the right to buy Trustor's stocks in the most valuable company Kanthal, at book value.
 Second, the contract also gave Moyne a few days respite for the payment, which eliminated the need for a short-term loan.
 At about that time Lord Moyne asked Lindsay Smallbone if he would agree to be CEO after the takeover.

 On 10 June Sandvik made an offer to buy Kanthal for 827 million SEK, altering the deal with Norberg.
 A new deal was reached a few days later where Norberg was compensated for not being able to buy Kanthal.
 Trustor now had the funds needed in order to complete the plan.
 On 13 June an extra shareholders' meeting was held, where Lord Moyne was appointed president and Lindsay Smallbone CEO.